 Tutoring in mathematics and English language arts will occur two hours a week for four weeks.
 During these sessions, Students will receive individualized instruction to address IEP goals and objectives.

-Return to School: Fall 2021 - Supporting Learning Acceleration, Academic Renewal, Student Enrichment, and Family Partnerships
+Return to School 2021-2022 School Year: Supporting Learning Acceleration, Academic Renewal, Student Enrichment, and Family Partnerships

 In order to welcome and reintegrate students who accessed their education through the remote learning environment - especially those who transitioned between school levels, we plan to host specific back-to-school programs at each of our schools in the fall.
 Programming will specifically target rising 1st, 7th, and 10th graders, however we will have programming available for all students.